Cloudinnovates/Angular2CRUD/README.md

 # Angular2CRUD

 This is a sample CRUD - Create, Read, Update, Delete - application written in Angular 2.
+There are currently no styles (for simplicity), and uses Firebase as a back-end.

 Try out the live application here: https://camargo.github.io/Angular2CRUD/